3D film: Before film

 has never been, with stereoscopic pictures".
 He used three sets of stereoscopic photographs in a sequence with some duplicates to regulate the flow of a simple repetitive motion, but also described a system for very large series of pictures of complicated motion.

 On August 11, 1877, the Daily Alta newspaper announced a project by Eadward Muybridge and Leland Stanford to produce sequences of photographs of a running horse with 12 stereoscopic cameras.
 Muybridge had much experience with stereo photography and had already made instantaneous pictures of Stanford's horse Occident running at full speed.
 He eventually managed to shoot the proposed sequences of running horses in June 1878 with stereoscopic cameras.
 The published result and animated versions for his zoopraxiscope were not stereoscopic, but in 1898 Muybridge claimed that he had (privately) viewed the pictures in two synchronized zoetropes with Wheatstone's reflecting stereoscope as a "very satisfactory reproduction of an apparently solid miniature horse trotting and of another galloping".

 Thomas Edison demonstrated his phonograph on November 29, 1877, after previous announcements of the device for recording and replaying sound had been published earlier in the year.
 An article in Scientific American concluded, "It is already possible, by ingenious optical contrivances, to throw stereoscopic photographs of people on screens in full view of an audience.
 Add the talking phonograph to counterfeit their voices, and it would be difficult to carry the illusion of real presence much further".
 Wordsworth Donisthorpe announced in the January 24, 1878, edition of Nature that he would advance that conception: "By combining the phonograph with the kinesigraph, I will undertake not only to produce a talking picture of Mr. Gladstone, which, with motionless lips and unchanged expression, shall positively recite his latest anti-Turkish speech in his own voice and tone.
 Not only this, but the life size photograph itself shall move and gesticulate precisely as he did when making the speech, the words and gestures corresponding as in real life."
 Dr. Phipson, a correspondent for British news in a French photography magazine, relayed the concept but renamed the device "Kinétiscope" to reflect the viewing purpose rather than the recording option.
 This was picked up in the United States and discussed in an interview with Edison later in the year.
-Neither Donisthorpe's or Edison's later moving picture results were stereoscopic.
+Neither Donisthorpe's nor Edison's later moving picture results were stereoscopic.